 - we’ll then explore the best ways of funding your case if we think you have one.

-If you need any further information on the process of making a personal injury claim, take a look at our guide on the process here.
+If you need any further information on the process of making a claim, take a look at our guide on the process here.

 How much compensation can I claim?